Instawork/hyperview/README.md

 yarn android
 ```

-This will open an AVD and install the demo app in the emulator.
+This will open an Android Virtual Device (AVD) and install the demo app in the emulator.
 It will then start the Expo development server to load the demo app.

-##### Running on a physical device
+#### Running on a physical device

 On your physical mobile device, install the Expo client

 - [iOS App Store](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8)
 - [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent)

-Make sure your mobile device and development machine are connected to the same network.
+Make sure your mobile device and development machine are connected to the same Wi-Fi network.

-From the `demo/` directory on your development machine (replace X.X.X.X with the IP of your machine.
-This is needed in order for your physical device to be able to request the example XML files from your development machine.)
+From the `demo/` directory:

 ```sh
 cd demo
 BASE_URL="http://X.X.X.X:8085" yarn start
 ```

+> [!NOTE]
+> Replace `X.X.X.X` with the IP of your machine.
+This is needed in order for your physical device to be able to request the example XML files from your development machine.

 This command will start an Expo development server and will display a QR code.

 - On your iOS device, open the Camera app and point it at the QR code on your screen.
 The Camera app should show an "Open in Expo" notification.
 Tap this notification.
 - On your Android device, use the Expo app to scan the QR code on your screen.

-#### Developing hyperview core features
+## Developing Hyperview Core Features

-As you're developing new features for hyperview core, you can use the demo app along with this special command to help you quickly test your changes:
+As you're developing new features in the Hyperview library, you can use the demo app along with this special command to help you quickly test your changes:

+From the `demo/` directory:

 ```sh
 yarn sync
 ```

-This command will update the installed hyperview package to use the untransformed code (so that it can easily be debugged), watch any changes made to `src/` and copy them into `demo/node_modules/hyperview/src`.
+This command will copy all the files from the `hyperview/src` directory, into the `demo/node_modules/hyperview/src` directory, and watch for any more changes.

 You can also pass as an additional argument the root path of your own react-native app where you've installed hyperview to perform the same sync/watch operation. e.g.